esamattis/node-promisepipe/README.md

 Note: the last stream in the chain needs to be a writable stream, not a duplex/transform stream.
 If you use a 3rd party library which returns deplux streams instead of writable streams, you'll need to add something like [`.pipe(devnull())`](https://www.npmjs.com/package/dev-null) to the end, otherwise the promise will never resolve ([#16](https://github.com/epeli/node-promisepipe/issues/16)).

+Starting with v3, all streams are destroyed if there's an error to prevent memory leaks.

 ## Example

 ```javascript